Acid attack: South America

 Though comprehensive statistics on acid attacks in South America are sparse, a recent study investigating acid assault in Bogotá, Colombia, provides some insight for this region.
 According to the article, the first identified survivor of acid violence in Bogotá was attacked in 1998.
 Since then reported cases have been increasing with time.
 The study also cited the Colombian Forensics Institute, which reported that 56 women complained of aggression by acid in 2010, 46 in 2011, and 16 during the first trimester of 2012.
 The average age of survivors was about 23 years old, but ranged from 13 to 41 years.

 The study reported a male-to-female victim ratio of 1:30 for acid assault in Bogotá, Colombia, although recent reports show the ratio is closer to 1:1.
 Reasons behind these attacks usually stemmed from poor interpersonal relationships and domestic intolerance toward women.
 Moreover, female victims usually came from low socioeconomic classes and had low education.
 The authors state that the prevalence of acid attacks in other areas of South America remains unknown due to significant underreporting.

-On 27 March 2014, a woman named Natalia Ponce de León was assaulted by Jonathan Vega, who threw a liter of sulphuric acid on her face and body.
+On 27 March 2014, a woman named Natalia Ponce de León was assaulted by Jonathan Vega, who threw a liter of sulfuric acid on her face and body.
 Vega, a former neighbor, was reported to have been "obsessed" with Ponce de León and had been making death threats against her after she turned down his proposal for a relationship.
 24% of her body was severely burned as a result of the attack.
 Ponce de León has undergone 15 reconstruction surgeries on her face and body since the attack.

 Three years before the attack took place, Colombia reported one of the highest rates of acid attacks per capita in the world.
 However, there was not an effective law in place until Ponce de León's campaign took off in the months after her attack.
 The new law, which is named after her, defines acid attacks as a specific crime and increases maximum sentences to 50 years in prison for convicted offenders.
 The law also seeks to provide victims with better state medical care including reconstructive surgery and psychological therapy.
 Ponce de León expressed hope that the new law would act as a deterrent against future attacks.